dekkersm/Hydroid/README.md

-build the app by pressing the build icon in the top right corner of the android studio. run the app using the desired device in the running devides tab of android studio by pressing the green run button.
+build the app by pressing the build icon in the top right corner of the android studio. run the app using the desired device and pressing the green run button.